How can we help you today?

 Using the right tool can reduce guesswork and help you create forecasts that scale, so your planning isn’t just smarter, it’s faster too.

 Not all demand changes show up in past data.
-Sometimes outside events like holidays, economic shifts, even viral memes can throw off your usual cycles.
+Sometimes, events like holidays, economic shifts, and even viral memes can throw off your usual cycles.
 That’s why adjusting your forecast to reflect external influences is essential.

 After generating your initial forecast, layer in known or likely external drivers, such as: